tmp03099/connect-four-game.github.io/README.md

 - Responsive Design
 - Two differents color for each player
 - Showing who will next player
-- Showing who will win
+- Showing who will win with matching color
+- Sound for winner and piece drop

 ### How To Play
 This a two player board game.
 Each player will take turn to play a colored peice in the board by dropping it from bottom to the top.